Mass--radius relations, surface redshift, and echo time of neutron-star--wormhole system with chaotic magnetic field and

 The paper is organized as follows.
 In Sect.~\ref{anisotropicmagnetic}, we introduce the formalisms of the anisotropic fluid and the chaotic magnetic field.
 Sec.~\ref{GRcoupled} presents the formulation of GR coupled with two scalar fields, and demonstrates the elimination of ghosts.
 In this section, we also analyze the energy conditions and the travesability of the wormholes.
-In Sec.~\ref{nonmagnetized}, we construct a model of non-magnetized WH+NS systems that consider anisotropy.
-Sec. \ref{magnetized} shows the model of anisotropic magnetized WH+NS systems.
-Note that, in both Secs. \ref{nonmagnetized} and \ref{magnetized}, we compare the obtained WH+NS systems with ordinary NSs; and also present the calculation results of the surface redshift and the echo time that may arise in such systems.
+In Sec.~\ref{nonmagnetized}, we construct a model of non-magnetized NSWH systems that consider anisotropy.
+Sec. \ref{magnetized} shows the model of anisotropic magnetized NSWH systems.
+Note that, in both Secs. \ref{nonmagnetized} and \ref{magnetized}, we compare the obtained NSWH systems with ordinary NSs; and also present the calculation results of the surface redshift and the echo time that may arise in such systems.
+The formalisms and discussions of the non-magnetized and magnetized NSWH systems are presented separately, since the two cases give rise to different mathematical structures of the resulting solutions.
 Finally, Sec.~\ref{conclusion} is devoted to the conclusions of our study.